zhenxun-zhuang/AdamW-Scale-free/README.md

 This repo contains PyTorch codes for the experiments on image classification in the paper:

 **[Understanding AdamW through Proximal Methods and Scale-freeness](https://arxiv.org/abs/2202.00089)**
 Zhenxun Zhuang, Mingrui Liu, Ashok Cutkosky, Francesco Orabona.
-Transactions on Machine Learning Research.
+Transactions on Machine Learning Research, 2022.

 ### Description